 - Pulse dates with salt in food processor until mixture forms a ball.

 - Put onto prepared baking sheet.

 - Press 2 pecan halves into each ball, flattening it.

 - Freeze until firm, about 30 minutes.

-- Meanwhile, make the chocolate coating by melting the chocolate chips in a heatproof bowl set over gently simmering hot water.
+- Melt the chocolate chips in a microwave-able bowl in the microwave or in a heatproof bowl set over gently simmering hot water.

 - When the chocolate is smooth, remove bowl from the heat and whisk in coconut oil.

 - Using 2 forks, dip each candy into the chocolate, letting the excess drip back into the bowl.

 - Place candies back on the cookie sheet and sprinkle with Himalayan salt.

 - If dates are dry, place in a large microwaveable bowl; then cover with water and microwave on high until softened — 1 to 2 minutes.
 Drain and pat dry.